vukrosic/learn-tiny-recursive-models/ARTICLE.md

 ### Step 3: The Learning Process, from the Inside Out

 TRM learns in a series of nested loops.
-Let's start with the highest level and see how it uses our 3x3 maze example to learn.
+Let's start from the core and build our way out.

-#### The Outermost Loop: Deep Supervision (Learning from Practice)

-This is the highest level, where learning happens.
-The model gets multiple "chances" (up to 16) to solve the same maze, refining its `net` weights each time.

-1.  **First Chance:** The model starts with blank memories (`y_0`, `z_0`), runs its full thought process to make a prediction, and compares it to the correct solution to calculate an error.
-This error is used to adjust the `net`'s weights via backpropagation.
-2.  **Subsequent Chances:** For the next chance, it starts with the *smarter memories* from the end of the previous one.
-This allows it to build on its previous reasoning and refine its solution further.

-This technique of providing the learning signal at multiple stages is called **Deep Supervision**.

-#### The Middle Loop: `deep_recursion` (A Full Thought Process)

-This loop produces one complete thought.
-It runs the inner loop `T` times (e.g., `T=3`), using a warm-up phase to save computation.

-*   **Rounds 1 & 2 (Warm-up):** The model runs the inner loop twice in a "no-gradient" mode.
-This is like sketching on a rough draft—it's faster and gets the memories from a blank state into a more reasonable one.
-*   **Round 3 (For Real):** It runs the inner loop one last time, carefully tracking all calculations.
-This "final draft" is used for learning.

-The result is a final prediction (`y`) from a warmed-up and carefully considered thought process.

 #### The Innermost Loop: `latent_recursion` (The Core Thought)

-This is where the tiny `net` does its work.
-The same 2-layer Transformer is used in both phases.
+This is where the tiny `net` (a 2-layer Transformer) does all its work.
+The process is broken into two phases that repeat to form a cycle of thinking and refining.

-**Phase A: Reasoning (Updating the Scratchpad `z`)** The model "thinks" by refining its scratchpad `z` in a loop of 6 steps.
-In each step, it processes the input maze, its current guess `y`, and its previous thought `z` to produce a new, more refined `z`.
-This builds a chain of reasoning.
+**Phase A: Reasoning (Updating the Scratchpad `z`)** The model "thinks" by refining its internal planning token `z`, in a loop of 6 steps.
+The goal is to build a better and better plan for changing `y`.

-*   **Example Trace:** `z` evolves from a blank state (`z_0`) to `z_0.6` over 6 steps, with each step adding more insight about the maze layout, potential paths, etc.
+1.  **The Process:** In each of the 6 steps, the `net` takes three inputs:
+    *   The maze itself (`x`).
+    *   The model's current best guess for the solution (`y`) - this could be all zeroes at the beginning.
+    *   The scratchpad from the previous step (`z`).
+2.  **How it works:**
+    *   **Combining Inputs:** The three inputs are added together element-wise (`x + y + z`).
+This creates a single sequence of rich vectors, where each vector (representing a cell in the maze) contains combined information about the maze layout (`x`), the current guess (`y`), and the ongoing thought process (`z`).
+    *   **Thinking with Attention:** This combined sequence is fed into the 2-layer Transformer.
+The Transformer's self-attention mechanism allows it to look at all the cells at once and identify relationships.
+For example, it can see how the "start" cell relates to a potential path cell, informed by the input data `x` and the reasoning `z`.
+    *   **Generating the Next Thought:** The two transformer layers process this information and output a new sequence of vectors of the exact same shape.
+This output *is* the new `z`.
+There isn't a separate "output head" to generate it; the transformation performed by the two layers *is* the act of creating the next, more refined thought.
+Even though the input was a sum containing `x` and `y`, the network learns to produce an output that serves as a useful new `z` for the next step.

+    This process repeats 6 times, meaning the information is passed through the same two layers six consecutive times, becoming progressively more sophisticated with each pass.
+3.  **Example Trace:** After a few passes through transformer, `z` might encode low-level features like wall locations.
+By the sixth pass, it might represent a high-level plan for updating answer (`y`).

+   - Interestingly, the same 2 transformer layers are used for detecting low level features, making high level plan and later for updating `y` itself.
+These 2 layers have multiple purposes, which is the power of neural networks, it can learn to do multiple, less related or unrelated transformations taht only depends on the input data.

-**Phase B: Refining the Answer (Updating the Guess `y`)** After the reasoning loop, the model makes a single pass to update its answer sheet.
+**Phase B: Refining the Answer (Updating the Guess `y`)** After the 6-step reasoning loop, using the latest latent though `z` the model updates its answer `y`.

-*   **How it works:** It combines its previous answer (`y`) with its final thought (`z`) and passes it through the same `net` one last time.
+*   **How it works:** It combines its previous answer (`y`) with its final, refined thought (`z`) by adding them together (`y + z`) and passes the result through the same `net` one last time.
 The output is the new, improved `y`.

-This process—reasoning on the scratchpad, then updating the answer—is repeated, creating a cycle of thought and refinement.
+    *   **Crucially, `x` is not included in this step.** This is a deliberate design choice that tells the single `net` which task to perform.
+    *   `x` is present in reasoning (`x + y + z`).
+    *   `x` is absent in answer refinement (`y + z`).

+The reason I said "answer refinement" is because this 6+1 loop happens multiple times, each time "thinking" for 6 passes and updating `y` once.

+#### The Middle Loop: `deep_recursion` (The Full Thought Process)

+Now that we understand how reasoning + y refinement loop works, let's see the full thought process from the beginning where this whole loop is repeated 3 times to get the best `y`.

+The previously described inner loop (the 6+1 steps of reasoning and `y` refinement) runs `T` times (e.g., `T=3`).
+The state (`y` and `z`) is **carried over** between these runs; it is not reset to zero.

+*   **Round 1 (Warm-up):** Starts with a blank (all zeroes) `y` and `z` (remember, this is the absolute beginning of the process, so there is no `y` and `z` to carry over).
+It runs the full inner loop (6 reasoning + 1 `y` refinement steps) to produce smarter `y_1` and `z_1`.
+This is done in "no-gradient" mode for speed and memory savings - neural network doesn't learn here.
+*   **Round 2 (Warm-up):** It takes `y_1` and `z_1` as its starting point and runs the inner loop again to produce an even better `y_2` and `z_2`.
+Still no gradients and learning.
+*   **Round 3 (For Real):** It starts with the well-reasoned `y_2` and `z_2`, runs the inner loop one final time, and this time all calculations are tracked so the model can learn with backpropagation.

+This process of warming up the model's "thought" before the final, learnable step is a key optimization.

+#### The Outermost Loop: Even more loops!

+The model gets multiple "chances" (up to 16) to solve the same maze, and after each chance, it refines its `net` weights.
+The state (`y` and `z`) **is carried over** from one middle loop iteration to the next, as shown in the paper's pseudocode.
+It allows the model to get multiple "chances" (up to 16) to solve the same maze, improving with each one.

+This is just repeating middle loop up to 16 times.
+Model can decide to stop earlier than 16 if it feels like it got the correct answer.

+Why we need this loop:

+After each middle loop itteration this outter loop updates weights once (remember that the Round 3 in middle loop does backpropagation).

+Then in the next iteration it repeats the middle loop with the updated weights, allowing the model to progressively improve its solution with each attempt.

 ### Summary of the Flow

 1.  **Data:** Maze picture -> Grid of numbers (**Tokens**).
 2.  **Embedding:** Tokens -> Rich descriptive **vectors** (`x`).
-3.  **Core Thought (`latent_recursion`):** The model thinks by iteratively updating its scratchpad (`z`), then uses that thought to update its answer sheet (`y`).
+3.  **Core Thought (`latent_recursion`):** The `net` thinks for 6 steps by updating its scratchpad (`z`) based on the maze (`x`) and its current guess (`y`).
+It then uses the final thought to produce an improved guess (`y`).
-4.  **Full Thought Process (`deep_recursion`):** The model "warms up" its thinking, then executes a final, trackable thought process.
+4.  **Full Thought Process (`deep_recursion`):** The model "warms up" its thinking for 2 cycles, then executes a final, trackable thought process for 1 cycle.
-5.  **Practice (`Deep Supervision`):** The model gets multiple chances to solve the same problem, learning from its mistakes on each attempt and starting the next one with smarter memories.
+5.  **Practice (`Deep Supervision`):** The model gets multiple chances (up to 16) to solve the same maze, learning from its mistakes on each attempt and starting the next one with smarter memories.
-6.  **Learning:** After a full thought process, the model compares its final answer to the correct one and uses **backpropagation** to adjust its brain.
+6.  **Learning:** After a full thought process, the model compares its final answer to the correct one and uses **backpropagation** to adjust its `net`.

 By repeating this entire nested process for thousands of different mazes, the tiny 2-layer `net` becomes surprisingly good at solving them, even though it was never told the rules.
 It learned the patterns of what a "path" looks like from start to finish.